 The green sea turtle (Chelonia mydas) was federally listed as a protected species on July 28, 1978 (43 FR 32800) under the ESA.
-In this initial listing, breeding populations of the green turtle in Florida and along the Pacific Coast of Mexico were listed as endangered; all other populations were listed as threatened.
-On April 6, 2016 NMFS and USFWS issued a final rule to list 11 DPSs based on the best available scientific and commercial data (81 FR 20058).
-Under this rule, three DPSs are endangered species (Mediterranean, Central West Pacific, and Central South Pacific) and eight DPSs are threatened species (North Atlantic, South Atlantic, Southwest Indian, North Indian, East Indian-West Pacific, Southwest Pacific, Central North Pacific, and East Pacific).
-The threatened North Atlantic DPS is located in the Project Area.
+Breeding populations of the green turtle in Florida and along the Pacific Coast of Mexico are listed as endangered; all other populations are listed as threatened.
 Green turtles are the largest of all the hard-shelled sea turtles, but have a comparatively small head.
 While hatchlings are typically just 50 mm (2 in) long, adults can grow to more than 0.91 m (3 ft) long and weigh 136-159 kg (300-350 lbs) (NMFS, 2013a).
 Characteristics that distinguish the green turtle from other marine turtle species include four pairs of lateral (or costal) scutes and a single pair of elongated prefrontal scales between the eyes (NMFS and USFWS, 1991).
 A green turtle's carapace is smooth and can be shades of black, gray, green, brown, and yellow.
 Their plastron is yellowish white.
 Hatchlings are distinctively black on the dorsal carapace and white on the ventral plastron.
 Adult green turtles differ from other sea turtles in that they are herbivorous, feeding primarily on seagrass and algae.
 This diet is thought to give them greenish colored fat, from which they take their name (NMFS and USFWS, 1991; NMFS, 2013a).